Skip to main content

 TL;DR

-• Net rental proceeds can realistically offset ongoing carrying costs.
+• Net proceeds after platform fees, taxes, cleaning, and guest-certificate charges can materially offset carrying costs.

 Decision factorRenting routeExit route